-The global education office (GEO) at Hampshire College has a strong commitment to cultural and community immersion and strives to provide a coherent vision of education for global citizenship.
+The GEO has a strong commitment to cultural and community immersion and strives to provide a coherent vision of education for global citizenship.
 Through the study of language and culture at home and through firsthand experience in communities worldwide, international education at Hampshire College can serve as a resource for intellectual discovery, personal and professional growth, and multicultural awareness.

 GEO strongly encourages students to plan their academic program to include a year or a semester immersion in another culture, to consider learning another language, and to begin preparation in their first year.
-The global education office offers in-depth advising and maintains an extensive collection of information on overseas educational opportunities, including study and travel programs, independent research and internships, and scholarship and fellowship programs in its resource library.
-GEO staff also work with faculty to improve existing programs, further integrate international perspectives into their curricula, and develop new opportunities for exchange and study abroad.
+The office offers in-depth advising and maintains an extensive collection of information on overseas educational opportunities, including study and travel programs, independent research and internships, and scholarship and fellowship programs, in its resource library.
+GEO staff also work with faculty to improve existing programs, further integrate international perspectives into their curricula, and develop opportunities for exchange and study abroad.

-Among the many options for global learning, Hampshire encourages students to seriously consider study abroad opportunities through the college's own signature programs in China, Cuba and Germany; its affiliations with leading universities/institutions in Australia, Central America, England, France, Puerto Rico, Scotland, and South Africa; and its participation in the International Student Exchange Program (ISEP) which hosts opportunities at more than 225 academic institutions worldwide.
-Additionally, faculty led international January Term programs provide short-term study abroad opportunities each year.
+Among the many options for global learning, Hampshire encourages students to seriously consider study abroad opportunities through the college's own signature programs in China, Cuba, and Germany; its affiliations with leading universities/institutions in Australia, Central America, England, France, Puerto Rico, Scotland, and South Africa; and its participation in the International Student Exchange Program (ISEP), which hosts opportunities at more than 225 academic institutions worldwide.
+Additionally, facultyled international January Term programs provide short-term study abroad experiences each year.